 HDDs (hard drive disk) use spinning magnetic disks to store data.
 Read/write heads change this data as necessary, so you hear their iconic spinning sounds.
 SSDs (solid-state drives) use tiny gate transistors in cells that can flip on or off based on electric pulses.
 They have no moving parts, hence the name.

-SSDs are significantly faster than HDDs in many instances but can grow very expensive.
+SSDs are significantly faster than HDDs in many instances, but they get very expensive.
 HDDs are cheaper, but also larger, slower, and more easily damaged.
-For external drives, it’s usually best to choose an SSD except in particular circumstances.
+For external drives, you'll get the fastest and more durable drive out of an SSD, like the excellent.

-Size isn’t everything, even when it comes to external drives.
+The biggest external hard drives aren't always the best drives you can buy.
 Transfer speed is incredibly important, too.
 If you transfer files back and forth to an enormous drive regularly, you don’t want to wait forever for the transfer to complete.

 Two main factors play a role in how fast your drive can operate: The underlying storage technology and the connector it uses.

 Although some drives are faster than others, in general, SSDs can process data faster than HDDs.
 External SSDs tend to be more expensive than their HDD counterparts and often have less storage capacity.
 You don’t need one or the other, as there are larger SSDs you can buy for a premium price.

-In terms of the connector between your external drive and your PC or mobile device, there are several standard options to consider.
-Most drives today use a USB interface, but the most recent generations have some distinct differences — most notably with transfer speed.
+In terms of the connection between your external drive and your PC or mobile device, there are several standard options to consider.
+Most drives today use a USB interface, but the most recent generations have some distinct differences -- most notably with transfer speed.

 USB 2.0 is an old standard, and if you’re doing anything but making infrequent small file transfers, avoid it -- its max transfer speed only reaches 480Mbps.
 The port is typically not color-coded on PCs.